 The regulations prohibited transferring goods between a ship and any North Korean ship (see regulation 42A).

 The regulations prohibit people designated by the UN, anyone acting on behalf of designated individuals, and anyone that New Zealand has determined is assisting in violating sanctions from entering or transiting through New Zealand (see regulation 47).
-You can access the list of people and entities designated by the UN here(external link).
+You can access the list of people and entities designated by the UN(external link) on the UNSC website.

-North Korean nationals are not entited to obtain a visa or any other authorisation that would allow them to work in New Zealand (see regulation 46A).
+North Korean nationals are not entitled to obtain a visa or any other authorisation that would allow them to work in New Zealand (see regulation 46A).